simia-tech/go-exit/README.md

 The default exit `exit.Main` should be used by the main program to exit it's go routines.
 If `go-exit` is used in a library, a separate exit should be created and used to end the library's go routines.
-This way the library stays independent from other exit routines.
+This way the library stays independent from other exit code.

 ## Example (library)